 The Temple is located in midtown Atlanta and is one of American Judaism’s most historic religious institutions.
 Founded in 1867, it is the city’s oldest and most diverse synagogue.
 Recently, The Temple was named by Newsweek Magazine as one of the most vibrant and dynamic Jewish congregations in the country.
 For a century and a half, it has built a tradition of social justice work and a commitment to broadening people’s access to a full Jewish life.

-The Temple now counts more than 1,500 families as members, hosts a vibrant religious school and one of Atlanta’s most respected early learning centers.
-We are proud of how each member brings his or her own story to our diverse community—such as those who have a multi-generational history at The Temple and those new to Atlanta or The Temple, those who identify as interfaith, LGBT, have children with special learning needs, and those of all ages and backgrounds who are seeking a Jewish community – a place to call home.
+The Temple now counts more than 1,500 families as members, hosts a vibrant and inclusive religious school and one of Atlanta’s most respected early learning centers.
+We are proud of how each member brings his or her own story to our diverse community—such as those who have a multi-generational history at The Temple and those new to Atlanta or The Temple, those who identify as interfaith, LGBT, have children with physical or learning needs, and those of all ages and backgrounds who are seeking a Jewish community – a place to call home.

 Our educational programs are first-class, with an early learning center onsite, one of the finest fully inclusive religious schools in Atlanta, and a robust adult education program.
 Our goal is to provide for a lifetime of Jewish learning.
 We also host a sizable library and media center, wherein our members may check out materials at no charge.

 With five active clergy members, we offer a dynamic blend of worship opportunities that span from the small and intimate to grand classical services incorporating music from our historic pipe organ.
 Our main sanctuary, constructed in 1931, is on the National Register of Historic Places and provides a truly awe-inspiring space in which to practice Jewish ritual life.